Irrelon/ForerunnerDB/readme.md

 });
 ```

-Now we can run a query with the geo-spatial operator "$near" to return results
+Now we can run a query with the geospatial operator "$near" to return results
 ordered by the distance from the centre point we provide:

 ```js